 crontab -l | grep acme.sh

-If the renewal jobs are properly scheduled but the renewal still failed, it's crucial to identify and resolve the root cause.
-Otherwise, the issue will recur.
-Check out our detailed guide Why Let’s Encrypt Auto-Renewal Fails Sometimes to identify and fix potential renewal issues.
+If the renewal jobs are properly scheduled but the renewal still failed, it's crucial to identify and resolve the root cause, or else you'll be back here in a few months.
+Check out our detailed guide, Why Let's Encrypt Auto-Renewal Fails Sometimes, to identify and fix potential renewal issues.

-Since Let’s Encrypt no longer sends expiration emails, it’s crucial to use external monitoring services like CertNotifier to ensure you stay protected when auto-renewal inevitably fails.
+Even the best automation fails sometimes.
+Security experts recommend certificate monitoring services like CertNotifier to avoid unintended downtime.
 See our article on the Top SSL Certificate Monitoring Tools to learn more.